Localization and Approximations for Distributed Non-convex Optimization: Application to Resource Allocation

 As $G$ is in general a function of not only $p_{bk}$ but also $x_{bik}$ for all $b\in B$ and we need to optimize $G$ at every BS, this method does not allow any localization.
-In other words, the tuple consisting of all decision variables is the common variable $\xB^c$ in Algorithm \ref{a6} itself, and there is no local network.
-At BS $b$ we need to maintain $p^b_{b'k}$ as well as $x^b_{b'ik}$.
-Note that with the derivatives of $f_b$ being Lipschitz continuous and no localization, this method is a direct application of \cite{2}.
+In other words, the tuple consisting of all decision variables is the common variable $\xB^c$ in \cref{a6} itself, and there is no local dependency set besides $\Nc$ itself.
+At BS $b$ we need to maintain $p^b_{b'k}$ as well as $x^b_{b'ik}$ $\forall\es b'\in B$.
+Note that with the derivatives of $f_b$ being Lipschitz continuous and no localization, this method is a direct application of \cite{Scutari_NEXT_2016}.

-The algorithm, which we call Globalized X Globalized P-deComposed Method (GXGP-CM), is also largely the same as LXGP-RM, except that now we have to optimize $G$ as well, and we need to maintain and update $x^b_{b'ik}$. \begin{algo}[GXGP-CM]
+The algorithm, which we call the Globalized X Globalized P-deComposed Method (GXGP-CM), is also largely the same as LXGP-RM, except that now we have to optimize $G$ as well, and we need to maintain and update $x^b_{b'ik}$.
+The algorithm and the surrogate function also need minor revisions (see Appendix B).